Édith Piaf: Early life

 Édith Piaf's birth certificate indicates she was born in Paris on 19 December 1915, at the Hôpital Tenon.

 Her birth name was Édith Giovanna Gassion.
-The name "Édith" was inspired by British nurse Edith Cavell, who was executed 2 months before Édith's birth for helping French soldiers escape from German captivity during World War I. Twenty years later, Édith's stage surname Piaf was created by her first promoter, based on a French term for 'sparrow'.
+The name "Édith" was inspired by British nurse Edith Cavell, who was executed two months before Édith's birth for helping French soldiers escape from German captivity during World War I. Twenty years later, Édith's stage surname "Piaf" was created by her first promoter, from French slang meaning a small bird, often with pejorative connotations.

 Édith's father Louis Alphonse Gassion (1881–1944) was an acrobatic street performer from Normandy with a theater background.
 Louis's father was Victor Alphonse Gassion (1850–1928) and his mother was Léontine Louise Descamps (1860–1937), who ran a brothel in Normandy and was known professionally as "Maman Tine". Édith's mother, Annetta Giovanna Maillard (1895–1945) was a singer and circus performer born in Italy who performed under the stage name "Line Marsa".
 Annetta's father was Auguste Eugène Maillard (1866–1912) of French descent and Édith's grandmother was Emma (Aïcha) Saïd Ben Mohammed (1876–1930), an acrobat of Kabyle and Italian descent.
 Annetta and Louis divorced on 4 June 1929.

-Piaf's mother abandoned her at birth, and she lived for a short time with her maternal grandmother, Emma (Aïcha), in Bethandy, Normandy.
-Her father enlisted with the French Army in 1916 to fight in World War I. By the end of the war, she was in the care of his mother, at her brothel in Bernay, Normandy.
+Piaf's mother abandoned her at birth.
+Her father enlisted with the French Army in 1916 to fight in World War I. By the end of the war, she was in the care of his mother at a brothel in Bernay, Normandy.
 There, prostitutes helped look after Piaf.
 The bordello had two floors and seven rooms, and the prostitutes were not very numerous – "about ten poor girls", as she later described.
 In fact, five or six were permanent while a dozen others would join the brothel during market days and other busy days.
 The sub-mistress of the brothel was called "Madam Gaby" and Piaf considered her almost like family; later, she became godmother of Denise Gassion, Piaf's half-sister born in 1931.

 From the age of three to seven, Piaf was allegedly blind as a result of keratitis.
 According to one of her biographers, she recovered her sight after her grandmother's prostitutes pooled money to accompany her on a pilgrimage honouring Saint Thérèse of Lisieux.
 Piaf claimed this resulted in a miraculous healing.